NervanaSystems/neon/doc/source/distributed.rst

 Batch Normalization
 -------------------
-For convolutional networks, using batch normalization with multiple gpus leads to faster convergence compared to using a single gpu.
+For convolutional networks, using batch normalization with multiple GPUs leads to faster convergence compared to using a single gpu.
 This is because each device is seeing only a portion of the overall batch, and the fragment batch statistics are not shared during fprop.
 In our implementation, we average